Free Arizona Rental Lease Agreement Templates (6) | PDF | Word

 Duty to Mitigate: If the tenant leaves before the lease end date, the landlord must make “reasonable efforts” after being notified to market and re-rent the premises.
 The tenant is only liable for the loss of rent to the landlord while the unit is vacant (ARS § 33-1370(C)).

-Uninhabitable Living Conditions: A tenant can terminate a lease if the property is no longer habitable and the landlord does not remedy the situation within 10 days.
-The tenant must send written notice to the landlord, specifying the acts and omissions constituting the breach (ARS § 33-1361(A)).
+Inhabitability: A tenant terminates a lease whenever the property is no longer habitable, and the landlord does not remedy the situation within 10 days of notice (ARS § 33-1361(A)).

 Is an Oral Lease enforceable?